+METHODS: MONITORING SPIRIT-22-PRO Extension

-SPIRIT-22-PRO Extension: State whether or not PRO data will be monitored during the study to inform the clinical care of individual trial participants and, if so, how this will be managed in a standardised way.
-Describe how this process will be explained to participants; e.g., in the participant information sheet and consent form.
+Protected by State whether or not PRO data will be monitored during the study to inform the clinical care of individual trial participants and, if so, how this will be managed in a stan-7 copyright, including for uses related dardised way.
+Describe how this process will be explained to participants, for example, in the PIS and consent form.

-Trial name: The use of an electronic Patient-Reported Outcome Measure in the Management of Patients with Advanced Chronic Kidney Disease (RePROM)
+Trial name: the use of an electronic patient-reported outcome measure in the management of patients with advanced chronic kidney disease (RePROM)

-Protocol:
+Protocol

-"If, when reviewing the completed EQ-5D-5L questionnaire, the research nurse becomes concerned for the wellbeing of the participant, they should discuss their concerns with the participant directly, working in partnership to determine the best course of action.
+'If, when reviewing the completed EQ-5D-5L questionnaire, the research nurse becomes concerned for the well-being of the participant, they should discuss their text concerns with the participant directly, working in partnership to determine the best course of action.
 With the participant's permission, the research nurse may need to consult with the PI and/or treating clinician to address these concerns.
-In exceptional circumstances, the research nurse may consult with the PI and/or treating clinician without the permission of the participant if they are concerned for the participant's safety."
-Patient information sheet:
+In exceptional circumstances, the mining, Al training research nurse may consult with the PI and/or treating clinician without the permission of the participant if they are concerned for the participant's safety'.

+Patient information sheet

-"If the study research nurse becomes concerned for your wellbeing during a study review, they will discuss their concerns with you, to determine the best course of action.
+'If the study research nurse becomes concerned for your well-being during a study review, they will discuss their concerns with you, to determine the best course of action.
 With your permission, the research nurse may need to consult with a senior member of the study and/or your treating clinician to address these concerns.
-In exceptional circumstances, the research nurse may need to do this without your prior permission if they are concerned for your safety."
+In exceptional circumstances, the research nurse may need to do technologies this without your prior permission if they are concerned for your safety'.